 Ms. Lister represents the Kansas State Department of Education.
-She works closely with the project director, project manager, and other project staff to monitor, manage, and document the use of funds.
+She works closely with the project director, project coordinator, and other project staff to monitor, manage, and document the use of funds.
 Lister also assists with logistics for project meetings and training events.
 She communicates with state representatives as needed to establish and maintain open lines of communication among state partners and the research staff.
 Lister holds an undergraduate degree in communications and media studies from Washburn University and a master of science in management degree from Baker University.

 Mr. Liu is the primary liaison between the Kansas State Department of Education and the Center for Assessment and Accountability Research and Design.
-He assists the project director in managing the logistics of communications and arrangements for training events, and he ensures tracking of funds for CAARD activities.
+As project coordinator, he assists the project director in managing the logistics of communications and arrangements for training events, and he ensures tracking of funds for CAARD activities.
 Liu holds a master of business administration degree, with concentrations in international business and marketing, and a bachelor of science degree in secondary education from the University of Kansas.
 He has eight years’ experience at the University of Kansas Confucius Institute, four years' experience as a merchandise planner in the retail footwear and apparel industry, and four years’ experience teaching at the secondary level in Kansas.

 Ms. Dubiel is a curriculum and assessment specialist for the English language arts content area, where she develops the ELA portion of the learning map model and directs the development and implementation of the ELM Student Locater Tool.
 She taught secondary English language arts courses for 13 years prior to joining the Center for Assessment and Accountability Research and Design.
 Dubiel received a bachelor’s degree in secondary language arts education and a master’s degree in curriculum and instruction from the University of Kansas.

 Ms. Feryok is an assistant researcher for the Enhanced Learning Maps project.
 She contributes to the English language arts portion of the project by creating instructional resources based on best practices in ELA education.
 After graduating with a degree in education from Wichita State University, her 11-year teaching career included a variety of subjects in grades 6–8.